Our Community

 In today's increasingly interconnected world, we are frequently confronted with local and global issues that challenge our values and ideals.
 Furthermore, we acknowledge that Bush’s many constituents — administrators, faculty, staff, students, parents, grandparents, and alumni — have diverse and deeply held personal beliefs and are affected differently by world events.

-At Bush, it is rare that we will send community wide communication on complex societal issues and events that do not directly impact our school’s operation.
+In the future, it is rare that we will send community wide communication on complex societal issues and events that do not directly impact our school’s operation.
 While there is often pressure for educational leaders to take stances, trust that our focus is always on carrying out our mission, vision, and values.
 We stand firm that there is no room in our world for hate, prejudice, or bigotry, and we unequivocally condemn such sentiments at school and in society.

 The teachers in our community are educators, not experts on complicated political and cultural issues.
 Communicating an institutional position jeopardizes our ability to foster a community where speech is protected and everyone feels a true sense of belonging.